 His work has been recognized with Ithaca College’s 2018 Heckscher Foundation Composition Prize, first prize in the 2018 Salvatore Martirano Composition Competition, a 2016 ASCAP Morton Gould Young Composer Award, and the 2015 SCI/ASCAP graduate student commission.
 He received a commission from the American Opera Initiative for a one-act opera, which was premiered in December 2015 by the Washington National Opera at the Kennedy Center.
 His orchestra piece “Sleeping I am carried…” was selected for the 24th Annual Underwood New Music Readings with the American Composers Orchestra and the 2015 [‘tactus] Young Composers Forum with the Brussels Philharmonic.
-At the conclusion of the [‘tactus] program, the jury selected his piece to be performed by the Brussels Philharmonic during their 2016-2017 season.
+Subsequently, the Brussels Philharmonic, led by Stéphane Denève, performed the piece in December 2016 at Flagey Studio 4 as part of their Music Chapel Festival.
 The piece was also the winner of Eastman’s 2014 Wayne Brewster Barlow Composition Prize, and received a premiere with the Eastman School Symphony Orchestra in October 2014.
 Other orchestral performances include Chicago Civic Orchestra, L’orchestre philharmonique de Radio France at ManiFeste 2018, and with the Austrian Tonkünstler Orchestra as part of the Grafenegg Festival’s Ink Still Wet workshop, he conducted the premiere of Burn Bright with the Austrian Tonkünstler Orchestra under the supervision of conductor-composer mentor Brad Lubman.